-The transferor and the transferee are treated as one and the same person for purposes of determining any allowance to which the transferee may be entitled or that is to be recovered or recouped by or included in the income of the transferee in respect of the asset in the years of assessment after the amalgamation.
+The transferor and the transferee are treated as one and the same person for purposes of determining any allowance on the asset to which the transferee may be entitled or that is to be recovered or recouped by or included in the income of the transferee in the years of assessment after the amalgamation.
 The provision thus provides a tax-neutral transfer to the transferor, while the transferee merely continues claiming any remaining capital allowances that could have been claimed by the transferor.